 Additional protocols in place to protect staff and customers Frequency Resources required Who is responsible?
-Mandatory Contact Tracing requirements Name Phone number Email/home address Date Time of entry (and exit where feasible) Reminder Announcements e.g. Regular reminder announcements regarding hygiene & physical distancing Driver/tour guide/pilot/manager Tour vehicles e.g. Businesses will provide a supply of masks wherever possible (particularly for longer trips).
+Reminder Announcements e.g. Regular reminder announcements regarding hygiene & physical distancing Driver/tour guide/pilot/ manager Tour vehicles e.g. Businesses will provide a supply of masks wherever possible (particularly for longer trips).
 Tour vessels/scenic aircraft e.g. Businesses will provide a supply of masks wherever possible (particularly for longer trips).

-Disabled/Vision Impaired Guests e.g. Outline how you will safely assist disabled/vision impaired people with obligations for physical distancing, hygiene and other COVID safe practices e.g. Does a support person need to accompany guest/customer?
-First Aid Procedures e.g. Review first aid kit to ensure first aid responders have access to PPE e.g. Review first aid policy & amend where necessary Emergency Evacuation Procedures e.g. Review plan for egress from building to ensure physical distancing for staff and customers e.g. Review evacuation points for capacity of a physically distanced evacuation of building Exclusion Signage Notice to all patrons, contractors or staff to not enter the venue if they: are unwell have been in close contact with a known active case of COVID-19 have COVID-19 symptoms have travelled overseas in the previous 14 days have been to a declared COVID-19 hotspot in the previous 14 days.
+Disabled/Vision Impaired Guests

+Additional protocols in place to protect staff and customers Frequency Resources required Who is responsible? e.g. Outline how you will safely assist disabled/vision impaired people with obligations for physical distancing, hygiene and other COVID safe practices e.g. Does a support person need to accompany guest/customer?
+First Aid Procedures e.g. Review first aid kit to ensure first aid responders have access to PPE e.g. Review first aid policy & amend where necessary Emergency Evacuation Procedures e.g. Review plan for egress from building to ensure physical distancing for staff and customers e.g. Review evacuation points for capacity of a physically distanced evacuation of building Exclusion Signage

+Additional protocols in place to protect staff and customers Frequency Resources required Who is responsible?
+Notice to all patrons, contractors or staff to not enter the venue if they: are unwell have been in close contact with a known active case of COVID-19 have COVID-19 symptoms have travelled overseas in the previous 14 days have been to a declared COVID-19 hotspot in the previous 14 days.
+The list of declared COVID-19 hotspots may be found at www.qld.gov.au/health/conditions/health-alerts/coronavirus-covid19/current-status/hotspots-covid-19.
+Conditions of entry signage may be displayed.